-A well-aligned stake sizing strategy, also known as bankroll management, is one of the most important things to pay special regard to when you’re looking to make some profit with online sports betting.
+A well-aligned stake sizing strategy, also known as bankroll management, is one of the most important things to pay special regard to.
+It’s one of the key fundamentals when you’re looking to make some profit with online sports betting.
 Not having an accurate bankroll management is a common cause for recreational bettors to lose their money.
-After reading this article, you will understand why you should take your bankroll management very seriously.
+After reading this betting guide, you will understand why you should take your bankroll management very seriously.
 We will also give you some recommendations for your bankroll management.
 In this way, you will only place your bets rationally.

 Bet without emotions

 An accurate bankroll management ensures that you will place your bets rationally, at all times.
 It prevents your emotional brain from taking the upper hand.
 A classic example of your emotional brain influencing your actions would be the well-known gambler’s fallacy (or Monte Carlo fallacy).
 For example, when you manage to lose five bets in a row, you might think that the chance of winning the next bet has increased and is now greater.

 This may cause you to increase your stake sizing with the next bet, because you think it will now definitely be a winner.
 Actually, the underlying assumption is completely false.
 When this bet turns out to be a loser (because losing streaks can happen to even the best tipsters), you destroyed your bank.
 Oops.
 So never ever do this, not even to compensate for earlier losses.
 Like always, better times will come.